-Lower back and leg pain are common symptoms that often result from sprains and strains or poor posture.
-However, severe or recurring pain may indicate an underlying medical condition, such as arthritis or fibromyalgia.
+A person’s lower back and legs may hurt due to sprains and strains or poor posture.
+However, severe or recurring lower back and leg pain may indicate an underlying medical condition, such as arthritis or fibromyalgia.

 In this article, we discuss some of the potential causes of lower back and leg pain.
 We also cover when to see a doctor.